“We strip them (planets) bare and let you people kill each other,” said a source.

 A key item needs to be addressed when considering 100% renewable technology, why have advanced technologies such as E-Cat and hydrogen power as well as Keshe technology not been included in the mix?
 Will there ever be a real breakthrough without addressing the suppression and those that wish to rape and pillage the earth?
 Probably not.

-Posted by Ann Diener on April 28, 2017, With 1979 Reads Filed under Government & Politics.
+Posted by Ann Diener on April 28, 2017, With 2004 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.